TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Stdwrap/Index.rst

          postUserFuncInt are provided to the function.

          The result will be rendered non-cached, outside the main page-rendering.
-Please see the description of the cObject USER\_INT and the cObject PHP\_SCRIPT\_INT (which you find in the appendix "PHP include scripts") for in-depth information.
+Please see the description of the cObject USER\_INT.

          Supplied by Jens Ellerbrock